Behatch/contexts/doc/index.rst

 Project boostraping
 *******************

-1. Download the behatch skeleton weth composer:
+1. Download the behatch skeleton with composer:

 .. code-block:: bash